This guide is to serve as a reference for installation of V-Ray for Blender.

 Installing V-Ray for Blender

-1. Log into our web site at www.chaosgroup.com and download the latest build for V-Ray For Blender.
+1. Go to https://nightlies.chaosgroup.com/main#/blender and download the latest build for V-Ray For Blender.

 2. Run the installer file.